henrikwh/Tenant-Reverse-Proxy/README.md

 1. Proxy receives an authorized request

-2. Proxy inspects the bearer token and extracts claim needed.
-In this case only `http://schemas.microsoft.com/identity/claims/tenantid` claim is used
+2. Proxy inspects the bearer token and extracts claims needed.
+In this case, only `http://schemas.microsoft.com/identity/claims/tenantid` claim is used

 3. Proxy uses tenant id to retrieve tenant information in Tenant Repository.
 Tenant Repository contains hosting Uri and state of the tenant (enabled or disabled)